intelQong/windows-eu/README.md

 14.In the **IntegratedServicesRegionPolicySet.json** file for the “Edge is uninstallable.” setting, change the “defaultState” option from disabled to **enabled**.
 15. Find out the region by running `reg query "HKEY_USERS\.DEFAULT\Control Panel\International\Geo" `
 16. Open Microsoft Edge > Settings > System and Performance > Turn off the *Startup boost toggle* switch under the **System** section.

+_Once you complete the steps, Microsoft Edge will be completely removed from Windows 11 or 10, depending on the operating system.
+If the option to remove the browser is still unavailable, restart the computer a few times to ensure the system recognizes the changes._